rdevries-thoughtworks/leap_se/README.md

     cd leap_se
     cap deploy

+You will need pubkey access to ssh://website@hare.leap.se for this to work.

-This will deploy directly from master branch of https://leap.se/git/leap_se (in other words, local changes are not deployed).
+The deploy pulls directly from master branch of https://leap.se/git/leap_se (in other words, local changes are not deployed).